 Before Algebra Had a Name

 When we think of algebra, many people picture European textbooks or Greek symbols.
-But long before that, in the land of Kemet — known today as Ancient Egypt — people were already solving algebraic problems.
+But long before that, in the land of Kemet in the Nile River Valley, Africans were already solving algebraic problems.
 Over 3,800 years ago, scribes in Kemet were writing and working through equations that involved unknown quantities, a fundamental concept of algebra.

 The “aha” and the Eye of Horus

 Kemetian algebra didn’t look like modern notation.
 Instead, scribes used terms like “aha”, meaning “quantity”, to represent unknown values.
 For example, one problem might say: A quantity and its seventh part together make 19.
 What is the quantity?
 This is essentially the equation x + x/7 = 19.
-The method used to solve it involved logical steps and proportional reasoning — not guesswork, but real mathematical structure.
+The method used to solve it involved logical steps and mathematical structure.

-In Kemet, mathematics wasn’t just for scholars — it was woven into daily life.
+This papyrus shows that In Kemet, mathematics was woven into daily life.
 Algebraic thinking was applied to architecture, agriculture, trade, and timekeeping.
-Temples and pyramids weren’t just physical achievements; they were mathematical masterpieces, requiring careful calculation of angles, volumes, and proportions.

 A Legacy for Black Children

-Algebra has deep African roots.
+So algebra has deep African roots.
 For Black children, learning this history connects them to a long-standing tradition of intelligence, abstraction, and problem-solving.
-It challenges the idea that maths is foreign or difficult, and instead reveals it as something their ancestors helped shape from the very beginning.

 Learn More